t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 #### project_name.ini

-The project `.ini` file will contain the Amazon ID and Secret that you retrieved from the product creation step above; along with a set of capabilties.
+The project `.ini` file will contain the Amazon ID and Secret that you retrieved from the product creation step above; along with a set of capabilities.

 ```bash
 [GadgetSettings]